Coax unbalanced by definition?

 Best practice follows directly:

-- Place a current choke at the point where coax meets a structure that can excite common-mode (balanced antennas, end-fed arrangements, asymmetrical layouts).
+- Use a current choke at the point where coax meets a structure that can excite outside-shield current: balanced antennas, end-fed arrangements, verticals, OCF systems, or asymmetrical layouts.

-- If needed, add a second choke at the station entry to keep any remaining common-mode off equipment and house wiring.
+- If needed, add a second choke at the station entry to keep remaining outside-shield current off equipment and house wiring.

-This approach doesn’t require debating whether “RF ground exists.”
-It just fixes the mode you don’t want.
+This approach does not require debating whether “RF ground exists.”
+It just fixes the mode you do not want.

 Mini-FAQ